 Plus, Medicare Advantage plans often include extras, such as health and wellness programs and member discounts.

-The following companies offer Medicare Advantage plans in Wyoming.
-These private insurance plans are listed in order from highest Medicare Wyoming enrollment:
+The following companies offer Medicare Advantage plans in Wyoming:

-Plan offerings vary by county.
+Plan offerings vary by county and ZIP code.
 So, what’s available to you will depend on where in Wyoming you live.